tekumara/notes/dbt.md

   * view - dropped and recreated
   * incremental - run on a subset of data
   * ephemeral - ie: a CTE
-* models can reference other models and form a DAG
+* models can reference other models and form a DAG to document data lineage
 * [macros](https://docs.getdbt.com/docs/writing-code-in-dbt/macros) for reusing SQL across models
 * sources - define source tables, so you can rerun all models that depend on it, and also check the freshness of sources
 * seed data - eg: from a csv in the repo.
 Good for creating a dev schema (without PII etc.) that's used for testing